bullhorn/rest-api-docs/source/includes/get.md

 fields=\*

-**Note:** Use fields=\* sparingly.
-The \* value returns all fields, including one-to-many association fields.
-Each one-to-many field affects performance of the query.
-Use the /meta/{entityType} call to determine which fields are one-to-many fields.
+**Note:** Other than for /meta/{entityType}, the fields=\* syntax is now deprecated because of negative performance impact.
+Calls using this syntax will be blocked.

+Use the /meta/{entityType} call with fields=\* to see the full entity model, including association fields.

 #### Entity ids